AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/README.md

 The [official GitHub Repository](https://github.com/facebookresearch/simmc2) of the challenge is published by the [Meta Research](https://github.com/facebookresearch) team.

-The Multimodal Coreference Resolution task is the one of the proposed tracks of the Tenth Dialog System Technology Challenge [DSTC10](https://sites.google.com/dstc.community/dstc10/home).
+The Multimodal Coreference Resolution task is one of the proposed tracks of the Tenth Dialog System Technology Challenge [DSTC10](https://sites.google.com/dstc.community/dstc10/home).

 Clone this repository to download the dataset and the code:
 ```bash